mkbr01/azure-database-migration331/README.md

 - **Azure Portal Setup**
     - Navigated to the primary database in Azure Portal.
     - Selected Replicas under the Data management tab.
-    - Created a new replica in East US region.
+    - Created a new replica in a differrent region.
     - Configured SQL authentication for disaster recovery.
 - **Validation**
     - Connected to the secondary replica via Azure Data Studio.
     - Ran queries to ensure data synchronization and functionality.

 ### Failover Setup
+ Disaster Recovery Simulation

+This segment of the project intentionally induces data loss and corruption in the production environment to evaluate the effectiveness of disaster recovery processes.

+## Microsoft Entra ID Authentication
 - **Failover Groups**
     - Created a new failover group in Azure Portal.
     - Associated the secondary server as the failover target.